Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

-Although the working principle behind the intriguing third emission feature—namely, the emergence of exclusively V-polarized emission at larger detuning—is not fully understood and requires further theoretical investigation, several plausible scenarios can be considered.
+Although the working principle behind the intriguing third emission feature—namely, the emergence of exclusively V-polarized emission at larger detuning—is not fully understood and requires further theoretical investigation, several plausible scenarios can still be considered.

 For one instance, this effect might be attributed to a slight misalignment of the excitation laser polarization with respect to the exciton dipole axes.
 For example, at an angle offset of approximately $\pm20^\circ$ from the H or V axis (see middle panel of Fig.~\ref{fig:Fig4}a), the excitation laser includes both H- and V-polarized components.
 In this configuration, the stronger H-polarized component could primarily excite the H-dipole, while the weaker V-polarized component might still contribute to the excitation of the V-dipole.
 However, this straightforward explanation falls short of accounting for the experimental observations.
 The V component, having a smaller projection onto the dipole moment, should result in substantially weaker PL compared to the H-polarized emission under similar conditions.
 Contrary to this expectation, we observe that the intensity of the V-polarized emission at $\Delta_2 \approx -8$~meV is comparable to, or even rivals, that of the H-polarized emission at $\Delta_2 \approx -6.5$~meV.
-Notably, we also observe an exclusive V-polarized emission—with no detectable H-polarized signal—when the excitation laser is oriented at 70°, a condition that should, in principle, favor H-polarized excitation due to the larger effective projection onto the H-dipole.
+Moreover, a 70$^\circ$ orientation of the laser relates to a larger effective projection of the optical field on the H-dipole, however we detect no emission of this state at $\Delta_2\approx8$~meV.
 This strongly challenges the idea that the V-polarized emission arises merely from a residual V-component in a predominantly H-polarized excitation beam.